 Service providers download SVs from the NPAC, extract the NS information from the Voice URI field and provision it as NS records into their internal ENUM server.
 Note that a record is provisioned for each TN.

 Please note that the provisioning approach previously described in Section 5.1.1.1 can also support the proposed solution above where the NPAC is used as a Tier 1 ENUM Registry.
-Specifically, any authorized service provider where their existing SOA and/or LSMS do not yet support the previously approved NANC change orders that are required can have their per-TN NS record information shared through an established third party and provisioned (on their behalf) into the NPAC.
+Specifically, any authorized service provider whose SOA and/or LSMS does not support NANC Change Orders 429, and 442 can have their per-TN NS record information shared through an established third party and provisioned (on their behalf) into the NPAC.
 This per-TN NS record information can then be directly consumed by any participating service provider with a compliant LSMS or distributed through an established third party over a pre-configured interface.

 SUMMARY